How To Go Gluten-Free And Dairy-Free

 Nutritional yeast is a dairy-free, plant-based powder that adds a cheesy, nutty flavour to foods.
 It’s high in vitamins and low in calories.

-Sprinkle it on popcorn, pasta, roasted veggies, or even soups to enhance the taste while benefiting from its nutritional content, especially for vegans.
+Sprinkle it on popcorn, pasta, roasted vegetables, or soups to enhance flavour while benefiting from its nutritional content, especially for vegans.

 3. Try Coconut Yogurt

-When learning to go gluten-free and dairy-free, try coconut yogurt as a creamy, tangy alternative that supports gut health and adds versatility to smoothies, parfaits, and more.
+When transitioning to a gluten-free, dairy-free diet, consider coconut yogurt as a creamy, tangy alternative that supports gut health and adds versatility to smoothies, parfaits, and more.

-Made from coconut milk, it provides probiotics, supporting gut health.
-Available in various flavours, it’s a versatile option for smoothies, parfaits, or eaten on its own.
+Made from coconut milk, it provides probiotics that support gut health.
+Available in various flavours, it’s a versatile option for smoothies, parfaits, or as a standalone treat.
 Customize it with fresh fruits or spices for extra flair.

 4. Get A Milk Frother